Vocational and General students’ Use of English in and out of school (VOGUE)

 About the project

 VOGUE combines large-scale data with case study data among students and teachers in upper secondary school, aiming to understand why some students read markedly better in English than in Norwegian, and how different languages are used in and outside of school.
 It relies on quantitative and qualitative data from students and teachers at more than 90 upper secondary schools across Norway.

 What kind of data are used in the VOGUE project?

 The VOGUE project is positioned at the Department of Teacher Education and School Research (ILS) at the University of Oslo.
 The project is led by Associate professor Lisbeth M Brevik, who works closely with other researchers.
 In addition, master students have played a crucial role in gathering and analyzing data.
-Five master students have so based their Master's theses on data related to the VOGUE project.
+Ten MA students have so far based their theses on data from the VOGUE project.